VenusChhantel/PMAT-WriteUp/3-1.GonePhishing-MaldocAnalysis/sheetsForFinancial.xlsm.md

 # Analysis:

 The analysis was started by checking if the excel contain macro.
 For this Oletools were used.
-Initial traige on the sample was carried out using oleid to check for any macro or remote template injections.
+Initial triage on the sample was carried out using oleid to check for any macro or remote template injections using the command.

  `oleid sheetsForFinancial.xlsm`